gohugoio/hugo/content/en/tools/migrations.md

 ## WordPress

 [wordpress-to-hugo-exporter](https://github.com/SchumacherFM/wordpress-to-hugo-exporter)
 : A one-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Hugo.
-(Note: If you have trouble using this plugin, you  - \s-\scan [export your site for Jekyll](https://wordpress.org/plugins/jekyll-exporter/) and use Hugo's built in Jekyll converter listed above.)
+(Note: If you have trouble using this plugin, you can [export your site for Jekyll](https://wordpress.org/plugins/jekyll-exporter/) and use Hugo's built in Jekyll converter listed above.)

 [blog2md](https://github.com/palaniraja/blog2md)
 : Works with [exported xml](https://en.support.wordpress.com/export/) file of your free YOUR-TLD.wordpress.com website.
 It also saves approved comments to `YOUR-POST-NAME-comments.md` file along with posts.